EndangeredMassa/endangeredmassa.github.com/_posts/2021-11-18-detangling-the-manager.md

 For those playing multiple roles, expectations should be set appropriately.
 It's all too easy to expect an Individual Contributor to perform similarly to others on a team even though they are also a mentor or a team lead.

 This works!
-Admittedly I've only seen it in action at one company, but the role conflict melted away, leading to a happier, more productive department.
+The role conflict melts away, leading to a happier, more productive department.

 # **Pragmatic Solution: Strategies for Playing Conflicting Roles**